alemosie/hot_peppers/README.md

-"max_shu" | Scoville Heat Units (SHU) for the hottest variation of the pepper "min_jrp" | Jalapeño Reference Point (JRP); minimum value for number of times hotter than a jalapeño the pepper is "max_jrp" | Jalapeño Reference Point (JRP); maximum value for number of times hotter than a jalapeño the pepper is "link" | PepperScale article containing more information on the pepper
+"max_shu" | Scoville Heat Units (SHU) for the hottest variation of the pepper "min_jrp" | Jalapeño Reference Point (JRP); minimum value for number of times hotter than a jalapeño the pepper is "max_jrp" | Jalapeño Reference Point (JRP); maximum value for number of times hotter than a jalapeño the pepper is "link" |  More information on the pepper and/or data source link "source_name" | Name of source site from which pepper data came

 Basis for min/max [Scoville heat units (SHU)](https://www.pepperscale.com/scoville-heat-units/): Individual hot peppers have a range of heat, depending on where they are grown, how long they’ve matured, and the amount of sun they’ve received.